Skip to content

 A handful of pitfalls account for most of the trouble on control panel jobs.

 • Treating compliance as a final check.
-When AS/NZS 61439 and AS/NZS 3000 are addressed only at inspection, gaps in verification, separation or ratings turn into rework.
-Building the standards in as design inputs avoids this.
+Addressing AS/NZS 61439 and AS/NZS 3000 only at inspection turns gaps in verification, separation or ratings into rework.

 • Under-rating the short-circuit performance.
 Choosing busbars and an incoming device without coordinating to the prospective fault current from the electrical study leaves an assembly that is not verified for the fault it could see.